NativeScript/docs/content/guide/running.md

 ### Preparing an iOS device for development

-Before the NativeScript cli can run apps on a physical iOS device, the device must be set up and registered.
+Before the NativeScript CLI can run apps on a physical iOS device, the device must be set up and registered.

 Use a USB cable to connect the device.
 Navigate to the `platforms/ios` folder in your project, then open the `.xcworkspace` file in Xcode.